pedroboga/gesichtsdetektor/README.md

 # gesichtsdetektor
-A face detector app, learning how to use the Vision framework from Apple
+A face detector app, using Apple's Vision framework.